umbraco/UmbracoDocs/Umbraco-Cloud/index.md

 ---

 ## [Cloud API](Cloud-API/)
-Learn how to use the Umbraco Cloud REST API to create projects and invite users.
+Learn how to use the Umbraco Cloud REST API to automate project creation and team management.